syncfusion-content/blazor-docs/blazor/dropdown-tree/getting-started-with-web-app.md

 ---
 layout: post
-title: Getting Started with Blazor Dropdown Tree in Web App | Syncfusion
+title: Getting Started with Blazor Dropdown Tree component in Web App
 description: Checkout and learn about the documentation for getting started with Blazor Dropdown Tree Component in Blazor Web App.
 platform: Blazor
 component: Dropdown Tree